Kubu Island

 Kubu Island (Ga'nnyo) is a dry granite rock island located in the Makgadikgadi Pan area of Botswana.
 The island is located a few kilometers away from Orapa and Letlhakane mining towns and can be accessed through Mmatshumo in the Boteti district.
 The entire island is a national monument, and is considered a sacred site by the indigenous people of the area.

 It is accessible by four wheel drive vehicles and has basic camping facilities.
 The campsite is run for the benefit of the local population.

-Top Gear presenter Jeremy Clarkson described the island as "just about the most astonishing place I've ever been" on the Botswana Special episode.
+The British television programme Top Gear travelled through the area in their 2007 Botswana Special, with presenter Jeremy Clarkson describing the island as "just about the most astonishing place I've ever been".
+It was significant enough to be chosen as the location to end the 2024 final episode of the presenters' successor show The Grand Tour.

 Natural history

 The Makgadikgadi Pan is a large salt pan in northern Botswana, the largest salt flat complex in the world.
 These salt pans cover approximately 16,000 km2 and form the bed of the ancient Lake Makgadikgadi that began evaporating millennia ago.